GameStop slides, silver spree stalls as retail traders run out of road

 “WHO IS HOLDING GME WITH ME?” read one top post.
 “I’M HOLDING EVEN IF MY PORTFOLIO GOES DOWN TO ZERO,” read another.

-Reporting by Thyagaraju Adinarayan in London and Sumita Layek, Swati Verma and Shariq Khan in Bangalore; Writing by Tom Westbrook and Sagarika Jaisinghani; Editing by Jan Harvey and Bernard Orr
+Reporting by Thyagaraju Adinarayan in London and Sumita Layek, Swati Verma, Susan Mathew, Arpan Daniel Varghese and Shariq Khan in Bangalore; Writing by Tom Westbrook and Sagarika Jaisinghani; Editing by Jan Harvey and Bernard Orr

 Our Standards: The Thomson Reuters Trust Principles.